-Use of the Internet by staff or volunteers of Age UK Norfolk is permitted and encouraged where such use supports the goals and objectives of the Organisation.
-Personal use of the internet is permitted only outside of the employee's or volunteer's normal working hours and in accordance with this policy.

-Filtering software is set up on Age UK Norfolk's internet access across all sites.
-This software will deny access to a range of sites deemed unacceptable.

-Users must ensure that they:

-- Comply with current legislation.

-- Use the Internet in an acceptable way.

-- Do not create unnecessary business risk to the Organisation bytheir misuse of the internet.
+- 16.1.
+Use of the Internet by staff or volunteers of Age UK Norfolk is permitted and encouraged where such use supports the goals and objectives of the Charity.
+Personal use of the internet is permitted only outside of the employee's or volunteer's normal working hours and in accordance with this policy. - 16.2.
+Filtering software is set up on Age UK Norfolk's Internet access across all sites.
+This software will deny access to a range of sites deemed unacceptable. - 16.3.
+Users must ensure that they: - Comply with current legislation. - Use Internet in an acceptable way. - Do not create unnecessary business risk to the Charity by their misuse of the internet.